 5) Momentum of an object changes from 100 kg m/s to 200 kg m/s in 2 seconds.
 What is the force applied to it?

 7) A mass of 1 kg is moving from east to west with a velocity of 10 m/s.
-A force is applied on it for 2 seconds and its velocity becomes 5 m/s.
+A force is applied to it for 2 seconds and its velocity becomes 5 m/s.
 What is the value and direction of the force?

 Class 9 physics numericals | gravitation numericals